-Do you suffer from age-related macular degeneration (AMD) and are looking for a specialist ophthalmologist to provide effective treatment of your eyes and vision in Barcelona?
+Do you suffer from age-related macular degeneration (AMD) and are looking for a specialist ophthalmologist in Barcelona?

 What is age-related macular degeneration (AMD)?